r4victor/tenthousandmeters/content/blog/python_bts_06.md

 }
 ```

-The `binary_op1()` function takes an offset of a number slot as a parameter (in our case, the slot is `nb_add`).
-Then it gets the corresponding slots of both operands and implements essentialy the following logic:
+The `binary_op1()` function takes three parameters: the left operand, the right operand and an offset that identifies the slot.
+Types of both operands can implement the slot.
+Therefore, `binary_op1()` looks up both implementations.
+To calculate the result, it calls one implementation or another relying on the following logic:

 1. If the type of one operand is a subtype of another, call the slot of the subtype.